• Skip to primary navigation

 • vanilla extract

-• peanut butter - you can use creamy peanut butter or chunky peanut butter, natural peanut butter.
+• Peanut butter - you can use creamy peanut butter, chunky peanut butter, or natural peanut butter.
+I haven't tried this recipe with almond butter, but I'm guessing it will also work.

 Instructions